KCL-Health-NLP/nlp-one-day-workshop/README.md

 #### Machine learning

 Although not essential, you will get more out of the workshop if you have some knowledge of machine learning.
+A good place to get a thorough introduction is the excellent [DATAMIND Machine Learning in Mental Health YouTube playlist](https://www.youtube.com/playlist?list=PLt7J6CW_cQg_lFKAnOYirgwM5qTB4jaGH).
+The first 8 videos will be the most useful, but the others are also relevant.

 ## Workshop - on-the-day agenda and contents